The Role of Domain Names in Online Identity and Branding: An Expert Guide

 WeChat: A messaging app that also offers social media and mobile payment services.

-Both approaches could be a good choice.
-If you opt for a brandable domain, you can still benefit from keyword-driven domains by purchasing relevant descriptive names and redirecting them to your main site.
 This dual approach can help you capture more traffic and improve your search engine ranking.
 If you are still unsure which domain name to choose - brandable or descriptive, check out our blog about this topic.

 Once you’ve decided on a great domain name, now’s the time to secure it.
 Smart online tools, such as domain name search or some other domain name finder, can help you check if your desired domain is available.
 AI domain search provides suggestions for alternative available domain names or provide domain name examples if your first choice is taken, while offering other TLDs that might work for your brand.

 If your domain name is unavailable, you might also consider looking at expired domains.
 These are very often valuable domain names that were previously registered but were not renewed.
 Expired domains can offer unique opportunities because they often come with an existing traffic history, which can be valuable for boosting your website’s performance.
-If your domain name is not in expired domain auctions, try looking at the domain marketplace; maybe there, you can find your perfect domain.

 With so many businesses registering domains each year, many eventually let their domains expire, especially since a significant number of startups and small businesses fail within the first two years after launch.
 The U.S. Bureau of Labor Statistics (BLS) reports that around 20% of new businesses close within their first two years, while 45% do not make it past five years.
-By the 10-year mark, 65% of businesses have failed, and only about 25% survive for 15 years or longer.
-This makes the aftermarket full of expiring domains or previously registered domains that may still carry valuable traffic history.
-These domains can present a golden opportunity for your brand, offering established SEO benefits and existing backlinks.

-By checking for expired domains through tools like the Whois database or using registrar’s platforms to auction valuable domains, you can find a domain with a history that aligns with your brand.
-Using various online tools, you can investigate how the domain was previously used and determine if it fits your branding strategy.
 For example, services like Nortsafe focus on detecting malware and security vulnerabilities associated with a domain, ensuring that it is safe to use.
+Additionally, a tool like Google's Transparency Report can reveal whether a domain has been compromised.
 Acquiring a previously used domain can give you a head start in SEO, boost credibility, and drive traffic to your site right from the start.

-Social Media and Domain Name Consistency
+Social Media Consistency

 Securing a social media handle that aligns with your domain name across social media platforms is almost as important as registering the domain itself.
 Check platforms like Facebook, Twitter, Instagram, LinkedIn, and others to ensure your domain or brand name is available if possible.
 Even if you don’t plan to use specific social media platforms right away, securing your brand’s handle protects it for future use.
-As new platforms emerge, staying proactive by registering your domain name ensures that your brand remains consistent and protected across all online channels.

 Additionally, make sure to monitor your social media presence regularly.
 Even if you decide not to develop it, someone might use it as a way to contact you, and you could miss out on valuable business opportunities.

 By following these steps, you’ll create a strong foundation for your brand’s online presence and ensure that your digital identity is protected for years to come.